My basic rule of thumb is:

 You don’t need an office you don’t need staff.
 All you need is a laptop.

-It depends on what country your in, in a 1st world country most people have a laptop but if a laptop is beyond your means, you can use a local internet cafe to get started.
+It depends on what country you are in, in a 1st world country most people have a laptop but if a laptop is beyond your means, you can use a local internet cafe to get started.

 You’ll need to be able to demonstrate skill and ability to stand out.